1technophile/OpenMQTTGateway/docs/use/actuators.md

 This can be used to improve the linearity of inputs.

 ## Somfy RTS
-This actor allows to control Somfy RTS devices.
+This actuator allows to control Somfy RTS devices.

 ### Setup
-Before the module can be used virtual Somfy RTS remotes must be created.
+Before the module can be used, virtual Somfy RTS remotes must be created.
 This is done in `config_Somfy.h`.

 `SOMFY_REMOTE_NUM` must be set to the number of virtual Somfy RTS remotes you want to have.